 Molly Brodak is from Michigan and currently lives in Georgia.
 Her poems have recently appeared in Field, The Kenyon Review, Ninth Letter, and Colorado Review.
 Her first book of poetry, A LITTLE MIDDLE OF THE NIGHT, won the 2009 Iowa Poetry Prize.

-Her memoir about her father, BANDIT, will be published by Icon Books in October 2016.
+Her memoir about her father, BANDIT, was published by Icon Books in October 2016.

 In the summer of 1994, when Molly Brodak was thirteen years old, her father robbed eleven banks, until the police finally caught up with him while he was sitting at a bar drinking beer, a bag of stolen money plainly visible in the backseat of his parked car.